This mango chutney recipe can be processed in a water bath canner for a shelf stable pantry item or be savored fresh.

 Sweet and savory mango chutney recipe

 The making of this mango chutney recipe is simple.
 It’s mostly a lot of chopping and a little simmering on the stove.
-You’ll need to stir it every once in awhile during the cooking time, but it doesn’t demand a lot of attention.
+You’ll need to stir occasionally during the cooking time, but it doesn’t demand a lot of attention.

 Once cooked, serve it warm with roasted chicken or allow it to cool and add it to a sandwich.
 It’s good served alongside soft cheese and crackers, too.
 Store this mango chutney in the fridge for several weeks.